ericanafziger/JS-cook-quest/README.md

 * `bower install`
 * create apiKey.js file within the config folder
-* Put the following into the apiKey.js file: exports.apiKey = {
+* Put the following into the apiKey.js file: exports.firebase = {
-    apiKey: "Your API Key Here",
+    var apiKey = "YOUR API KEY HERE";
+    var authDomain = "YOUR AUTHDOMAIN HERE";
+    var storageBucket = "YOUR STORAGEBUCKET HERE";
 }
 * Create an account with firebase.google.com and create new project
-* Select the add firebase to your web app button to view your API key and replace it in the exports file.
+* Select the "add firebase to your web app" button to view the above variables and replace them with your own ones generated from firebase.
-* Also replace authDomain, databaseURL, and storageBucket info in the environment.js file.
+* Also replace the databaseURL within the firebase section of the environment.js file.

 ## Running / Development